zeinabawd/Migrating-a-Credit-Card-Fraud-Pipeline-to-AWS/README.md

   -  Is efficient for this infrequent monthly workload Can easily integrate with the service used for their job.

+## Testing

+Each test script is provided within the tests folder.
+The tests are functions that are named verify_<service_name>_<purpose>.py.
+For example, the test for the model training job is named verify_glue_job.py. **TODO: Add a better name for each test that is more discreet.**

 ## License
 [License](../LICENSE.md)